lachlan11037/Physical-Computing/README.md

   <img src="https://media.giphy.com/media/149dkstl3g53QA/source.gif" alt"" width="280" height="250">
 <dt>What does an ardunio do?<dt>

 <dd> An ardunio is an open-source elctronics platform based on easy-to-use hardware and software.
-Ardunio boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message (are some examples of inputs) - and turn it into an output - activating a motor, turning on a LED, or publishing something online (are some examples of outputs).<dd>
+Ardunio boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message (are some examples of inputs) - and turn it into an output - activating a motor, turning on a LED, or publishing something online (are some examples of outputs).
+Ardunio's consist of both a physical programmable circuit board and a piece of software and are primarily used to write and upload computer code to the physical board.<dd>